zulip/zulip/docs/production/upgrade-or-modify.md

 Eventually, you'll want to upgrade to a new Zulip release.
 If your changes were integrated into that Zulip release or are otherwise no longer needed, you can just [upgrade as usual](#upgrading-to-a-release).
+If you [upgraded to master](#upgrading-to-master); review that section again; new maintenance releases are likely "older" than your current installation and you might need to upgrade to the master again rather than to the new maintenance release.

 Otherwise, you'll need to update your branch by rebasing your changes (starting from a [clone][fork-clone] of the [zulip/zulip][] repository).
 The example below assumes you have a branch off of 2.0.4 and want to upgrade to 2.1.0.

 ```
 cd zulip